We’ve been hearing about the imminent demise of the annual report for over 25 years. Funny thing is it’s not dying — just evolving.

 2. It’s CEO-driven

 As a CEO vehicle tied to a legal deadline (even by a teeny thread), it gets done.
 Every time, on time.
-It can serve as a CEO calling card for high-level discussions with customers, partners and government, uniting the company’s strategies into a cohesive whole.
+It can serve as a CEO calling card for high-level discussions with customers, partners and governments, uniting the company’s strategies into a cohesive whole.
+You don’t need to be Warren Buffett or Larry Fink, every CEO letter is read carefully.

 3. It’s a resource